 Dual diagnosis describes the co-existence of a mental health disorder and a substance use disorder.
 A wide array of dual diagnosis conditions are possible, with common interactions including depression and opioid abuse, panic disorder and benzodiazepine dependence, and psychosis and methamphetamine abuse.
 Cases can be difficult to diagnose and treat effectively, with different dual diagnosis treatment patterns used depending on the nature of the primary disorder and extent of addiction.

 Dual diagnosis treatment often takes place in specialized drug treatment centers as a combination of detox, rehabilitation therapy, and relapse prevention.
-For more dual diagnosis treatment options, contact Drug Treatment Tallahassee at (850) 254-8944.
+For more dual diagnosis treatment options, and various facilities available contact Drug Treatment Tallahassee at (877) 804-1531.

 Dual diagnosis is also known as co-occurring disorders, with this term used to describe a wide range of causal and bi-directional relationships.
 Co-occurring disorders normally occur with depression disorder, anxiety disorders, schizophrenia and personality disorders, with other psychiatric conditions also linked to substance abuse in certain cases.
 Before treating someone with a dual diagnosis, doctors and clinicians will attempt to differentiate between pre-existing mental health problems from those induced by the abuse of psychoactive substances.